sprimbs8-up/AssertionCommander/README.md

 **AsserT5: Automated Generation of Test Assertions using a Large Language Model Approach**
 ## Installation

 To run the script, you will need a common Python 3.10 variant with the poetry package manager installed.
-Additionally, Java 17 must be installed, and the `JAVA_HOME` environment variable must be appropriately configured.
+Additionally, Java 17 must be installed, or the `JAVA_HOME` environment variable must be appropriately configured with the path of java 17.

 ```bash
 poetry env use 3.10